-- The trail is mainly flat along the foot hills offering views of farmland and Western port bay.
+- The trail is mainly flat as it skirts the hills, offering views of Western Port and Cape Woolamai on Phillip Island.

 Anderson to Kilcunda (4km)

-- From Anderson the trail winds around the hill offering magnificent views of the ocean, Kilcunda surf beach and William’s beach.
+- From Anderson, the trail winds around the hills offering magnificent views of the ocean, Kilcunda Surf Beach and Williamsons Beach.

-- Cross the Bass highway and onto the Kilcunda Foreshore Reserve Playground.
+- Cross the Bass Highway at the site of another trestle bridge and continue to the Kilcunda Foreshore Reserve.

 Kilcunda to Wonthaggi (13km)